2gis/2gis-maps-react/README_NEW.md

 ###### We recommend using ES7

 ##### Create simple map.
 [Api referense.](http://api.2gis.ru/doc/maps/manual/map/)

+Map is the basic component.
+To create a specified center point , zoom level and size of dom element.

 ```jsx
 import React, { Component } from 'react'
 import { Map } from '2gismaps-react'